Why Does Coffee Make You Pee?

 Don’t drink too much coffee – Excessive consumption of caffeine can lead to both dehydration and withdrawal symptoms.
 Keep it to a minimum.

-Related How Coffee Beans Are Processed?
+Related How are Coffee Beans Graded?

 Choose decaf – Caffeine can have adverse effects on our health, including increased systolic blood pressure and heart rate.